zenaan/iqnets/README.md

 ## Status

-As at October 2019: design and consideration, intent to code Proof of Concept once the basic concepts are settled; discussion ongoing at the cpunks.org "Cypherpunks" email mailing list and with the analyses and notes fed into text files located under `doc/` .
+As at October 2019: TODO list and WIP: design and consideration;
+intent to code Proof of Concept once some basic concepts are settled;
+discussion on cpunks.org "Cypherpunks" mailing list.
+Analyses, notes, links etc are fed into text files under `doc/` .

 ## Miscellania

-Language: initial proof of concept: Java
+Language: initial proof of concept: anything you like or are comfortable in - competing implementations is a good thing, though no design is yet ready.

 License: GPL3